|DEA Course:||SFA Course:|

 By registering you accept that you have read and agree to the “Short Course Terms and Conditions”.

-This course runs online, and so you should have internet connection and ZOOM Software.
+This course runs online (using MS TEAM Software) and so you should have internet connection.
 If there is any issue with the payment system please contact Prof Emmanuel Thanassoulis.

 If you are interested to register for either one or both of these courses please send an email to Prof Emmanuel Thanassoulis to receive link for payment.